Teaching continues to be conducted primarily in digital form, next to teaching on-site for clearly defined exceptional cases.

 - In case of acute restrictions, please consult your teacher first to discuss how to proceed.
-If you miss course dates in courses requiring attendance, please clarify first whether the absence is excusable within the framework of the absence regulations without having to submit an application for compensation for disadvantages.
+If you miss course dates in courses requiring attendance, please clarify first whether the absence is excusable within the framework of the absence regulations without having to submit an application for disadvantage compensation.

 - For long-term restrictions, please contact the Examinations Office responsible for your degree programme (German only).
 Students of medicine and dentistry should contact the Dean of Studies of the Faculty of Medicine.

-Please then submit directly an informal application for compensation for disadvantages to the responsible authority (see above), explaining your restrictions, and please enclose proof and, if possible, medical recommendations for suitable compensatory measures.
+Then, please submit directly an informal application for disadvantage compensation to the responsible authority (see above), explaining your restrictions.
+Please enclose proof and, if possible, medical recommendations for suitable compensatory measures.
 This will help the chairperson of the examination board and the teachers to find a suitable measure to compensate for disadvantages.

-When examining whether an appropriate compensation can be offered, the responsible authority will take into account that it is equivalent to the expected performance and feasibility of the assignment.
-This may mean that it will sometimes not be possible to offer an adequate compensation measure which is equivalent and organisationally feasible.
+The responsible authorities will take into account whether measures are equivalent to the expected performance and feasible for everyone involved.
+In some cases this might mean that it is not possible to offer an adequate compensation measure, which is equal and organisationally feasible.